Describes how to build and target specific audiences in Optimizely Feature Experimentation.

 Audiences give you control over which users have access to your flag rules, for example, A/B tests or targeted deliveries.

-You will describe which users to include based on custom attributes like their location, device type, or subscription plan.
+You will describe which users to include based on custom attributes like location, device type, or subscription plan.
 After you create an audience, you can add it to your flag rule.

 |How does Audience Targeting Work in Optimizely?||3-minute video explaining high-level how Audience targeting works in Optimizely|

 A single audience is defined based on custom user attributes.
-When you call user-based methods like Decide and Track Event, Optimizely determines whether a user qualifies for a flag by evaluating the attributes.
+When you call user-based methods like Decide and Track Event, Optimizely Feature Experimentation determines whether a user qualifies for a flag by evaluating the attributes.

 After you have created and implemented a few attributes, you can start building audiences.
 You can reuse audiences that you have created across multiple flags and rules.

 Optimizely Feature Experimentation supports several match comparison operations that you can use in audience conditions: